 No. If you sign-up as an individual, you will be placed on a team by the Yorba Linda Public Library.
 You will then be given contact information for your team members.

 If you can no longer participate in the Battle of the Books, please contact the Yorba Linda Public Library immediately by calling 714.777.2873 ext.
-7 for 4th – 8th grade students or ext.
-6 for high school students.
-If you are already on a team, please also notify your team members as well.
+7. If you are already on a team, please also notify your team members as well.

 No. Students need to participate according to their grade in school, not their reading level.
 However, 6th grade students can choose to participate in either the 4th-6th grade division or the 6th-8th grade division.

 a.
 First, get in contact with your team members.
 It may be helpful to divide the reading list up among team members.

 b.
 Start reading the books.
 The Yorba Linda Public Library has several copies of the books available for check out.
 Free requests can be placed on Battle books here.

 c.Take notes or make study guides as you read the books.
 The Battle is scheduled for early 2015 and taking notes is a helpful study method and way to prepare for Battle of the Books.